kpuka/SIMAH/_resources/09 Confounding.md

 tags:
   - methods
 ---
+<!--more-->

-Review of the concept, and strategies to address, confounding.
+Topic: Review of the concept, and strategies to address, confounding.
 A confounding variable distorts the estimated effect of another variable on the outcome.
-<!--more-->

 # Introduction
 The observed relationship of a primary variable of interested (referred to as the "exposure"; e.g. treatment group), and the outcome may be biased because of random error/chance or systematic errors.